abiodunjames/rasa-take-home-excercise/README.md

 ### Scaling Redis

-Since all conversations are stored in Redis stores, eventually, it would grow, and one needs to scale horizontally.
+Since all conversations are stored in a Redis store, eventually, it would grow, and one needs to scale horizontally.
 One approach is to scale horizontally by adding more nodes to the cluster.
 See[ scale-up Redis clusters with replicas](https://docs.aws.amazon.com/AmazonElastiCache/latest/red-ug/Scaling.RedisReplGrps.ScaleUp.html)

+## Challenges